-Farm tours, campfires, tennis (racquets are provided), pool, pushbikes (bring your helmets), boule, airstrip cricket, nature walks, stunning homestead gardens, bird watching, native wild life, Kangaroo orphans, friendly animals, huge skies with amazing sunsets and trillions of stars.
-So much to see and do ……or just relax……at Corynnia Station!
+Farm tours, campfires, tennis , pool, pushbikes, boule, airstrip cricket, nature walks, stunning homestead gardens, bird watching, native wild life, Julie’s kangaroo orphans, friendly animals, amazingly huge skies with breathtaking sunsets and trillions of stars in the night sky.
+So much to see and do ……or just relax……at friendly Corynnia Station!

 Corynnia Station is beautiful and breathtakingly Outback.
 Guests will be overwhelmed by the vast skies.
 Sunrises and sunsets change by the minute followed by trillions of stars reaching to eternity.